llvm/circt/tools/circt-lec/README.md

 deduce its location, otherwise a path to a custom installation directory could be specified with the `Z3_DIR` cmake option (it should provide a cmake package configuration file like `Z3Config.cmake`).
-Avoiding building the tool can instead be done by specifying `CIRC_LEC_DISABLE` as a cmake option.
+Avoiding building the tool can instead be done by specifying `CIRCT_LEC_DISABLE` as a cmake option.

 #### Usage